robinhood/faust/docs/introduction.rst

     Did someone make an order, create a comment, tag something, ...?
 Publish it all to Kafka!

-.. topic:: Step 2: Use Faust to process those events
+.. topic:: Step 2: Use ƒaµS† to process those events

     Some ideas based around the events mentioned above: